trentpolack/joymachine-public/ue4/README.md

 # Unreal Engine 4 Infostorm
 This is a combination of random notes and mini-tutorials as well as any useful assets that we have.

+We also have our [**internal team conventions listed in extruciating detail**](https://github.com/joymachinegames/joymachine-public/blob/master/ue4/CONVENTIONS.md) for those that want to read them.

 ## Assets
 ### Setup